PietsHost/Nextcloud-Installation-Script/README.md

  MySQL root password.
 If no option is set, the<br />
  script will use default variables.<br />

 	-h --help	display this help and exit
-	-v --version	specify Nextcloud Version (e.g. 10.0.0) -d --database	sets the MySQL root password.
-Type -d "P@sยง" -n --name		sets the Nextcloud name, used for Database
+	-v --version	specify Nextcloud Version (e.g. 10.0.0) -p --password	sets the MySQL root password.
+Type -d "P@s§" -n --name	sets the Nextcloud name, used for Database -u --url	sets the URL for Nextcloud installation
+	-d --directory	sets the full installation path
+	-f --folder sets the desired folder (example.com/folder).
+May be empty -s --smtp	setup SMTP during script run (no argument required) -a --apps setup additionals apps during run (no argument required)

 If you want to install v9.0.53 for example, use:<br />
 `./nc_install.sh -v 9.0.53` or `./nc_install.sh --version 9.0.53`